SpikeInterface/spikeinterface/doc/module_toolkit.rst

 Postprocessing module
 =====================

-After spike sorting, we can use the :py:mod:`~spikeinterface.toolkit.postprocessing` sub-module to further post-process the spike sorting output.
+After spike sorting, we can use the :py:mod:`~spikeinterface.toolkit.postprocessing` module to further post-process the spike sorting output.
 Most of the post-processing functions require a :py:class:`~spikeinterface.core.WaveformExtractor` as input.
 Available postprocessing tools are: